tidyverse/tidyverse.org/content/blog/teach-tidyverse-2021/index.md

 </div>

-I should note that fitting a bunch of models to the same data and picking the one you like the results of the best is not a good approach.
-So one would rarely see code as it appears in the chunk above in a single R script.
-Students learning about these models would likely encounter these pipelines over the course of a semester, each in a slightly different data context.
+Fitting a bunch of models to the same data and picking the one you like the results of the best is not a good approach, so one would rarely see code as it appears in the chunk above in a single R script.
+Students will encounter these pipelines over the course of a semester, each in a slightly different data context.
+Because the syntax is uniform, it's easier to focus on the details of the model, not how to fit the darn thing in R.

-Another pedagogical advantage, particularly for teaching tidymodels after tidyverse, is the syntax that resembles dplyr pipelines to build recipes.
+Another pedagogical advantage, particularly for teaching tidymodels after tidyverse, is the syntax to build recipes for feature engineering resembles dplyr pipelines for data wrangling.
 In the following example we first provide a dplyr pipeline for data wrangling, and then show how a similar set of transformations can be achieved using **recipes** for feature engineering.
 The example uses the `email` dataset from the **openintro** package, which has variables like when the email was sent and received, how many people were cc'ed, number of attachments, etc.

 <div class="highlight">